PatrickHo-134/visualisation-of-lifetime/README.md

-# time-remained
+# Visualisation of lifetime

-A [re-frame](https://github.com/day8/re-frame) application designed to ... well, that part is up to you.
+A [re-frame](https://github.com/day8/re-frame) application designed to visualise lifetime of a person or a journey.
+By visualising time in a number of weeks, months or years, this encourages regular reflection, sets goals, and reminds you to be proud of yourself for what you’ve accomplished in life.

+Inspiration for this project comes from this [post](https://waitbutwhy.com/2014/05/life-weeks.html) of Tim Urban.

 ## Getting Started